Multi-qubit Randomized Benchmarking Using Few Samples: Introduction

-where $\mathrm{d}\phi$ is the uniform Haar measure over pure quantum states.
-It is convenient (and always possible) to write the physically-performed operation $\mc{\tilde{U}}$ as the ideal one up to composition with a ``noise operation'', that is we write $\mc{\tilde{U}} = \mc{E}\circ\mc{U}$ where $\mc{E}$ is a CPTP map.
+It is convenient (and always possible) to write the physically-performed operation $\mc{\tilde{U}}$ as the ideal operation $\mc{U}$ up to composition with a ``noise operation'', that is we write $\mc{\tilde{U}} = \mc{E}\circ\mc{U}$ where $\mc{E}$ is a CPTP map.
 Note that in general the map $\mc{E}$ can depend on the unitary $\mc{U}$ being implemented.
 However, in this paper we shall always consider $\mc{E}$ to be the same for all possible unitary operations $\mc{U}$.
 This is called a gate-independent noise model.
-In the Supplemental Materials we will also work with the more general noise model $\mc{\tilde{U}} = \mc{L}\circ \mc{U}\circ \mc{R}$ where $\mc{R},\mc{L}$ are CPTP maps.
+We will also work with the more general noise model $\mc{\tilde{U}} = \mc{L}\circ \mc{U}\circ \mc{R}$ where $\mc{R},\mc{L}$ are CPTP maps.
 This ensures compatibility of our results with recent results on RB with gate-dependent noise~\cite{wallman2018randomized,proctor2017randomized}.
 However we can always recover the presentation given here by choosing the right gauge.
-This is explained in the Supplemental Materials.
+This is explained in \cref{subsec:gate_dependence}.
 Because the map $\mc{U}$ is unitary we can also write

 where $\mc{I}$ is the identity operation.
 A useful quantity is the average infidelity $r$ defined as

 We also use the quantity $f = f(\mc{E})$ defined as

 where $d$ is the dimension of the state space.
 One can think of $f$ as the ``depolarizing parameter'' associated to the quantum channel $\mc{E}$.
 It is this quantity which randomized benchmarking can estimate.
 In the text, we will often drop the channel $\mc{E}$ from the (in)fidelity and depolarizing parameter and simply write $ r(\mc{E})=r$ because the only channel considered in the text is $\mc{E}$ (or equivalently $\mc{R}\mc{L}$, see \cref{subsec:gate_dependence}).